Alfred Valenzuela: Philanthropy and civic engagement

-He is currently serving as a commissioner for The World War One Centennial Commission.
+Appointed by the US President, He is currently serving as a commissioner for The World War One Centennial Commission.

 He is serving as the Co-Chair of the Military Advisory Council of America 250.
 They are the military arm of the U.S. Semiquincentennial Congressional Commission.

 Has an Educational Foundation that gives scholarships to Soldiers children that he buried from the Iraq/Afghanistan wars.